 They were well off when her father was alive.
 He was a hard working man and when he succumbed to his illness they were left to fend for themselves.
 Her mother couldn’t work on the farm like her father and soon the number of animals they owned dwindled.

 They now had two cows, a calf, and six sheep along with a few hens and ducks.
 The barn her father built himself once served as a storage space.
 When their cow shed got damaged in a rainstorm, they moved the animals to their barn.
 Juanita added a few windows and unlike their old cow shed it also protected their cattle from the wild animals.

 They retired to the bed earlier that night, only to wake up to the howl of Doodles, which was silenced soon followed by the distress calls of their cattle.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Catherine EdwardWrite a Review